 Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

-For others, things are not as simple as supposed, and they may begin to ponder on the possibility of breastfeeding their baby.
+For others, things are not as simple as they seem, and they may begin to consider breastfeeding their baby.

-Although there is no exact answer to this, however, mothers should opt for whatever works best for them and their families.
+Although there is no exact answer, mothers should opt for whatever works best for them and their families.

 Plus, if you’re considering tandem breastfeeding – breastfeeding your new baby and the older child at the same time – you should know that it is an option that is generally safe, common, and healthy.